yayoi-chi/yaya-world/content/en/gallery/creations/index.md

   - image: JadeNap.png
     caption: Cute Jade as a cat, cutely sleeping...
   - image: "Proto-OtterCat.png"
     caption: A very unique and special kitty I had the pleasure of drawing!
-Thankes Twinwhitetiger on Twitch!
+Thankies Twinwhitetiger on Twitch!
 ---

 I draw too!
 That's right I don't just play games, but I also like to draw.
 I will even stream my art, you can check out my past art streams on [YouTube](https://www.youtube.com/playlist?list=PLkFe_D6-Ml98xWkSINAfE8FWSVrdK2iIg).
 I try to do at least one art stream a week, so please check it out, and check out my finished works below!